Skip to content

 Denise Lane LAc, EAMP

 Denise is a Diplomate of Acupuncture and nationally board certified.
 She maintains that certification to uphold the highest quality of treatment available.
-She is licensed in Washington state and Oregon.
-She is also trained to work with addicts and alcoholics in treatment centers and is certified as a Detox Specialist through National Acupuncture Detoxification Association (NADA).
+She is licensed in Washington state and has practiced in Dayton, Washington for 16 years in a combination of private practice and currently six years with the Rehab Dept. at Columbia County Health System at Dayton General Hospital.

 Come experience natural care for: